bigcommerce/data-store-js/README.md

 ## Requirements

-This library depends on [rxjs](https://github.com/ReactiveX/rxjs).
-Please refer to [package.json](package.json) for the version requirement.
+This library requires [Promise polyfill](https://github.com/stefanpenner/es6-promise) if you need to support older browsers, such as IE11.

-It also requires [Promise polyfill](https://github.com/stefanpenner/es6-promise) if you need to support older browsers, such as IE11.
+You may need to create Observables when using this library (please refer to the usage section).
+We recommend you to use [rxjs](https://github.com/ReactiveX/rxjs) until the time comes when you can create them natively.

 ## Usage